SSoundSlicr

 Supported File Rules and 100MB Limit

 SoundSlicr accepts common supported audio inputs such as MP3, WAV, M4A, AAC, OGG, WebM, and FLAC when browser and FFmpeg WASM support are available.
 Output is MP3.
-The MVP maximum file size is 100MB.
+The current version maximum file size is 100MB.
 A file can fail if it is damaged, protected, unusually encoded, or too memory-heavy for the browser environment.

 Format support also depends on the browser, the codec inside the file, and available device memory.
 A familiar file extension is helpful, but the audio stream inside the file still needs to be readable by the browser or FFmpeg WASM processing path.